PavneetG/EducationalQuizGame/READ_ME.txt

 Notes:

+HOW TO RUN THE APPLICATION:

+The .jar file will only run if you open it in the folder it is located in.

 HOW TO CREATE AN ACCOUNT:

 On the Account Login screen, there is a label at the bottom called "Create Account".
 Simply click on the label and you can now create an account.
+Alternately, you can use username "admin" and password "admin" to login.

 HOW TO CREATE A QUIZ: